Diners say not biting on KFC's China revival campaign

 Some diners told Reuters that Yum's ads bring back memories of China national television's December 2012 report showing that a few poultry farmers supplying Yum misused antibiotics in their poultry production.

-"This strategy just risks fanning the flames rather than letting people forget about it," said Yu Kaixin, 24, a recent university graduate from Shanghai, while eating a beef burger at McDonald's (MCD.N), which has also taken a hit from the food safety worries.
+"This strategy just risks fanning the flames rather than letting people forget about it," said Yu Kaixin, 24, a recent university graduate from Shanghai, while eating a beef burger at McDonald's, which has also taken a hit from the food safety worries.

 In response, Novak said "there will always be sideline critics.
 I would put our marketing capability up against a 24-year-old university student."